The Miracle of P. Tinto

-The Miracle of P. Tinto (El milagro de P. Tinto) is a 1998 Spanish surreal humour film directed by Javier Fesser.
+The Miracle of P. Tinto (El milagro de P. Tinto) is a 1998 Spanish surrealist comedy film directed and co-written by Javier Fesser.

 Plot

-The story is told in a retrospective way.
+After a prologue (La llave) imitating an Eastern European black-and-white short film, the story is told in a retrospective way.

 P. Tinto was born obsessed with building a big family and soon enlists a blind girl, Olivia, in his big life project.
 However, despite his best intentions, the couple is unable to have kids due to their incompetence to understand the sexual innuendo of the adults and they spent the most of their lifes trying to have kids just by pulling the suspenders in and out and singing "tralari, tralari".

-After several years without having any kid, the now elder couple decide to pray for a miracle and that same night a couple of martians ends up stranded in their door.
+After several years without having any kid, the now elder couple decide to pray for a miracle and that same night a couple of Martians ends up stranded in their door.
 P. Tinto, thinking they are children due to their short stature, decides to adopt them and treat them as kids, despite their protests and their adult behavior.

 Some time later, while watching a video reel about a big family favoured by the government and the need to adopt African orphans, P. Tinto decides to adopt one, but his adoption form goes flying to the hands of Pancho Jose, a man that just escaped from a Polish madhouse and armed with a big butane cylinder.
 Along with him, a nationalist contractor called Usillos that was giving him a ride, has his car broken in front of the Tinto´s house.

 Mistaken as an African orphan, Pancho is adopted by the couple, while Usillos is contracted by P. Tinto to rebuild his library to adapt it as a new room for Pancho, Usillos accepts the job after learning that an UFO machine is hidden in the house.

-Pancho Jose bonds with the martians after learning that the UFO is also a time machine and he decides to help them to fix it so he can come back in time to save his mother from being crushed by a big box of cheese and prevent a sad chain of events to happen in his life.
+Pancho Jose bonds with the Martians after learning that the UFO is also a time machine and he decides to help them to fix it so he can come back in time to save his mother from being crushed by a big box of cheese and prevent a sad chain of events to happen in his life.